 - Every pupil begins each day in the Green zone (new day, new start!).
 Each pupil stays in this zone if they do everything that is expected of them. - Where a pupil displays inappropriate behaviour, they will receive a verbal warning.
 A further example of misbehaviour means they will be moved to the Amber zone.
-Once a pupil has moved into this zone they can move out, and back to green, if their behaviour improves.
+Once a pupil has moved into this zone they can move out, and back to green, if their behaviour improves and pupils recognise that their behaviour has not been in line with expectations.

 - A further warning can be given, but where behaviour doesn't improve, or for more serious inappropriate behaviour, a pupil will be moved into the Red zone where immediate sanctions will be put in place.
 A record of this will be noted on CPOMS by the person giving the Red warning. - If a pupil rectifies their behaviour in line with our expectations, they may be moved back to the amber zone, or even into green.
-The original sanction for Red, however, will still be in place. - Pupils will miss their next lunchtime at the back of the hall in 'Sorry Club' with a note completed by the class teacher/ member of staff who distributes the sanction.
+The original sanction for Red, however, will still be in place and noted on CPOMS.
+Parents will be informed of this behavious on the same day. - Pupils will miss their next lunchtime at the back of the hall in 'Sorry Club' with a note completed by the class teacher/ member of staff who distributes the sanction.
 The note will indicate details of the unwanted behaviours.
 A member of SLT will always be present in the hall at lunchtime, and will monitor the pupil.
-The pupil will spend the whole lunch time supervised and be given the opportunity to reflect upon their actions.
+The pupil will spend a proportion of their lunch time supervised and be given the opportunity to reflect upon their actions.
 During this time, pupils must complete a form which has questions relating to their behaviour and how to change this etc, or for younger pupils, they will write a letter/card apologising for their behaviour.
-They will go into lunch after the final class and then return to the back of the hall once they have finished lunch.
 NB: This will not be used for completing work or missed homework.
 Finishing work is the responsibility of the class teacher.